 2009 – Kenosha city officials, Wisconsin state officials and union leaders piece together a task force to keep manufacturing in town.
 The group seeks to raise up to $30 million in federal and state funds to clean up the Kenosha plant.

-2010 – Kenosha city officials work with the Wisconsin Department of Natural Resources (DNR), Wisconsin Department of Health Services (DHS), Kenosha County Health Department and the U.S. Environmental Protection Agency (EPA) to assess environmental issues at the Kenosha Engine Plant.
+2010 - 2011 – Kenosha city officials work with the DNR, Wisconsin Department of Health Services (DHS), Kenosha County Health Department and EPA to assess environmental issues at the Kenosha Engine Plant.

 Frequently asked questions